Mugunth148/zendex-port/README.md

 # zendex-port
-# This repository contains my personal portfolio website.
-It is built with React, TypeScript, and Material UI.
+ This repository contains my personal portfolio website.
+It is built with HTML, SASS, BOOTSTRAP and JAVASCRIPT.